waynodiablo/Oystercard/thermostat/0_challenge_map.md

 * Can you follow the flow of control through code that uses callbacks?

-* Are you comfortable using the Document Object Model (DOM)?
-Can you get data from it and manipulate it?

 #### Transferring your existing skills

 * Can you encapsulate behaviour in JavaScript?